Payment Gateway Questions & Answers

 Q. Only $275.00 per year, so what other fees and charges are going to be landed on me?

 A. None. $275.00 incl GST is our yearly fee for your own fully dedicated e-Path gateway service.
-You can accept 50 or 5000 credit card payments through e-Path and every one is free.
-This is very different to a typical 'real time' payment gateway which will charge you extra every single time you accept a credit card payment online which is in top of and in addition to your banks merchant account facility charges.
+There is a one time $22.00 registration fee at sign up but this is only a one time fee and is perpetual.
+You can accept 50 or 5,000 credit card payment authorisations through your e-Path gateway and every one is free.
+This is very different to a typical 'real time' payment processing gateway which will charge you extra every single time you accept a credit card payment online which is in top of and in addition to your banks merchant account facility charges.

 Q. I am in Brighton in England.
 Can I still use e-Path?